CellMigrationLab/zebrafish-FDM-molds/printing/printing_settings.md

 ## Post-Processing
 - After printing, sand the molds to remove roughness.
-- Apply a thin coat of two-step epoxy resin and allow to cure for 24 h before use.
+- Apply a thin coat of two-part epoxy and allow to cure for 24 h before use.

 ---